p0stfl3x/rsschool-cv/cv.md

 Speaking about programming, the act of creating something new is much more appealing to me than almost any other occupation in IT.
 Design shares this path but in a different way.
 I prefer mixing logic with creativity, that's why coding is so attractive to me.

-Skills: basic Python, basic Kotlin, basics of Agile, basics of QA, UX/UI.
+**Skills: basic Python, basic Kotlin, basics of Agile, basics of QA, UX/UI.
-Education: ItMine UX/UI course.
+Education: ItMine UX/UI.
-English: Upper Intermediate
+English: Upper Intermediate**